gvellut/jncep/README.md

   -w, --whole             Flag to indicate whether the whole volume should be
                           regenerated when a new part is detected during the update
+  -f, --whole-final       Flag to indicate whether an EPUB with a complete
-  -e, --use-events        Flag to use the events feed to check for updates --help                  Show this message and exit.
+                          volume should also be generated when the final part of the volume is included in the update -e, --use-events        Flag to use the events feed to check for updates --help                  Show this message and exit.
 ```